Showing posts with label suicide. Show all posts

 At first, I had a romanticized notion of William's death, that he had figured out the meaning of life, identified what lies beyond our universe, and, unlike Parry, grew weary of clouds.
 I told myself that after analyzing the sad reality of this situation, Williams concluded that it was time for him to go.

-I know now that Lewy body dementia, was revealed via autopsy.
+I know now that Lewy body dementia was revealed via autopsy.
 I know now that he was very ill in his body and his mind, and I know now that that was what led to his death and not some cosmic, dark, angelic, insight beyond the grasp of Earthbound brains.
-Any way you look at it, Robin Williams cashed in his millions in chips and left the rest of us flat broke.
+But any way you look at it, Robin Williams cashed in his millions in chips and left the rest of us flat broke.

 Until, for me, it didn't.